UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module8/module8_16.md

 As well as the minimum.

-We can then use these to do further calculations like finding the range.
+We can also do simple operation with them like finding the range.

 ---